 Why do you want to become an IAS officer?
 If you are preparing to take the UPSC civil services, you would invariably be also having a ready answer to this question.
-Most of you would say, I want to change the system in our country by being a part of it (assuming of course, that the system needs change), I want to play my part in taking the nation forward towards development, I want to help the poor and downtrodden, I want to eradicate inequality in society, I want to end corruption, etc. Whether you really mean what you say will decide what kind of a civil servant you will become in the future.
+Most of you would say, I want to change the system in our country by being a part of it, I want to play my part in taking the nation forward towards development, I want to help the poor and downtrodden, I want to eradicate inequality in society, I want to end corruption, etc. Whether you really mean what you say will decide what kind of a civil servant you will become in the future.
 Other aspects also attract people to this profession like the good pay and perks that civil servants get, the respect that they get in society as this is still considered the top professions in our country, job security and also the opportunity to travel in many cases.

 This article throws light on what you can do once you become an IAS officer.
 Is it really possible to change the system?
 The corruption in our bureaucracy is widely known and even tacitly accepted.
 Once you become part of that system, will you change yourself or the system?
 Will you commit and condone malpractices like bribery, nepotism, adulteration, illegal activities, etc.?